 This Toy Market is a magical place that brings joy to both kids and adults.
 The stalls are full of inexpensive or limited-edition toys and some party supplies for Chinese New Year celebrations.
 You can get everything here, from remote-control vehicles to Star Wars and Marvel Comics figurines and hard-to-find LEGO sets.
 Moreover, there are Barbie dolls, board games, teddy bears, and toys featuring iconic children’s cartoon characters.

 Even though toys and decorations are prominently displayed, you can purchase cheap gadgets, clothing, footwear, and hair accessories.
 In between shopping, take a break to try some fried chicken and bowls of noodles.
-Visit Tai Yuen to take in the chaotic, yet welcoming atmosphere of a Hong Kong street market!
+Visit Tai Yuen to take in the chaotic, yet the welcoming atmosphere of a Hong Kong street market!

 Location: Wan Chai District, Hong Kong Island, Hong Kong